masterwebmonkey/Sanford.Multimedia.Midi/README.md

 but it needed some help working with FL Studio

-the Idea is to predend the APC mini is a Launchpad for the grid and Launch Key for the slider
+the Idea is to predend the APC mini is a Launchpad for the grid and Launch Key for the row of nine sliders

 --------------------------------------------------------------------------------------------------------
 BUGS/ TO DO